MarcMcIntosh/free-code-camp-projects/README.md

 A of projects from http://freecodecamp.com

 ## Use notes
-Add google search API_KEY and CSE_ID to src/projects/image-search/.env
+Add google search API_KEY and CSE_ID to .env for the image-search program

 ### Development
 Run in development with hot module reloading with